gitops-bridge-dev/gitops-bridge/argocd/iac/terraform/examples/eks/multi-cluster/hub-spoke-shared/README.md

-# Multi-Cluster centralized hub-spoke topology
+# Multi-Cluster centralized hub-spoke topology (shared responsability)

 This example deploys ArgoCD on the Hub cluster (ie. management/control-plane cluster).
 The spoke clusters are registered as remote clusters in the Hub Cluster's ArgoCD